Sovereign-ShadowMonarch/congenial/Backend/documentation/api.rst

 .. http:get:: /api/(version)/version

-   Doing a GET on the version endpoint will return information about the version of Rotki.
+   Doing a GET on the version endpoint will return information about the version of backend.
 If there is a newer version then ``"download_url"`` will be populated.
 If not then only ``"our_version"`` and ``"latest_version"`` will be.
 There is a possibility that latest version may not be populated due to github not being reachable.

    **Example Request**: